kingofaris/moilapp-plugin-car-parking-systems/README.md

 ```
 $ python3 main.py
 ```
-11. select the plugin that has been marked
+11. select the plugin that has been marked:
 ![](img_plugin/plugin_parking.jpeg)

 ### Contact